swax/NAISYS/docs/007-web-auth.md

 ## Overview

 NAISYS has two web applications — **Supervisor** and **ERP** — that can run independently or co-hosted under the same Fastify server.
-Both need user authentication, but the design respects their independence while enabling cross-app session sharing when co-hosted.
+Both need user authentication, but the design must respect their independence while enabling cross-app session sharing when co-hosted.

-Supervisor login is **passkey-only** (WebAuthn).
-New accounts are bootstrapped through one-time **registration links** rather than admin-set credentials.
+Supervisor login is **passkey-first** (WebAuthn) with an **optional password fallback** behind a feature flag.
+New accounts are bootstrapped through one-time **registration links** rather than admin-set passwords.
 Sensitive admin actions are gated by **step-up auth** that re-proves credential possession on the live session.

-ERP keeps the legacy username + password flow for standalone deployments; in SSO mode it inherits whatever passkey session the operator established in Supervisor.
+ERP keeps the legacy username + password flow for standalone deployments.
+When co-hosted with Supervisor, ERP delegates session resolution to Supervisor's session store and inherits whatever credential the user signed in with there.

 ## Design Principles